dxmolnar/Portfolio_Analysis/README.md

 It not only lagged behind the S&P500 combined portfolio but essentially ended up being the second worse portfolio in the above shown list.

 The project, however, was an excellent way to show comparisons of various stock market portfolios.

+## Note
+> Collaborated in part with Minh An Le.
+Some codes are therefore similar.